rjz/leadballoon/README.md

 ===================================

-Wraps an instance of `http.Server` with logic to gracefully close out in response to an unhandled internal error or a SIGTERM.
+Wraps an instance of `http.Server` with logic to gracefully close out in response to an unhandled internal error, programmatic termination, or a SIGTERM.

 To close a running server (e.g., to deploy a new version), use `kill`: